Sayan-Roy-729/MERN-Stack/Flutter/4_navigation_screens/README.md

   CategoryMealsScreen.routeName: (context) => CategoryMealsScreen(),
   // MealDetailScreen.routeName: (context) => MealDetailScreen(),
 },
-// When not registered the route here, then ihe route will go to this
+// When not registered the route name into the routes, then this route will go to this
 // onGenerateRoute and then load the CategoriesScreen Widget as screen
 onGenerateRoute: (settings) {
   print(settings.arguments);